Energy Saving White Goods

 As you have to leave your fridge and freezer on around the clock, it makes sense to make sure they are as efficient as possible.

-Ratings for appliances that keep things cold work a little differently to other white goods however, as they are rated on how energy they are in relation to their size, rather than their kWh consumption.
+Ratings for appliances that keep things cold work a little differently to other white goods, however, as they are rated on how energy efficient they are in relation to their size, rather than their kWh consumption.

 Hanging your wet washing on an outdoor washing line is the most efficient way to dry your clothes because it's free, but not everyone has the space and sometimes the Great British weather can be prohibitive.